 Based on historical geotechnical data (GEUS 2020), Unit D consists of clay with occasional laminae of silt and/or sand and can be locally sandy.
-The channel-fills consist of medium coarse sand interbedded with silty clay (GEUS 2020) (Figure 6.2.
+The channel-fills consist of medium-and coarse-grained sand interbedded with silty clay (GEUS 2020; Figure 6.2.
 Boomer seismic section 572008.